abtion/abtion-block-library/README.md

 The Trustpilot block allows you to display Trustpilot reviews directly on your website.
 You can customize the appearance of the reviews and choose how many reviews to show.

+### Slider

+The Slider block supports multiple slider types like normal slider, continuous marquee slider and vertical slider.
+You can add blocks as slides and and customize settings like number of slides per view.

+### Multi Switch Panel

+The Multi Switch Panel block allows you to create a panel with multiple switchable sections.
+Each section can contain different content, and users can switch between them using tabs or buttons.

 ## Development

 To start with development, clone the repository and set up a local WordPress environment.
 Then, follow these steps: